 Yes, it is hard to get a PenFed credit card.
-As of July 2020, all of PenFed’s main credit card offers require excellent credit for approval, or a score of 750+.
+All of PenFed’s main credit card offers require good or excellent credit for approval, or a score of 700+.
 Those include the PenFed Platinum Rewards card, Gold Visa and Power Cash Rewards card.
-In addition, PenFed’s other credit cards that are co-branded with various organizations tend to require good credit, or a score of 700+.
 Therefore, PenFed credit cards are hard to get for the average person, since the average credit score is only in the fair credit range.
 Applicants who don’t have a steady income will also find it hard to get a PenFed credit card, although PenFed doesn’t disclose a specific income needed for approval.

 Another factor that makes it hard to get a PenFed credit card is that you can’t apply for the card without first becoming a member of the credit union.
 While doing so is free, as well as open to any U.S. citizen or permanent resident, it does require the time to fill out an extra application and open a savings account with at least $5 in it.
 If you don’t want to go through that trouble just to apply, especially when approval isn’t guaranteed, you may want to look elsewhere.

-The PenFed credit card approval requirements include an excellent (750+) credit score and proof of a steady income.
+The PenFed credit card approval requirements include an good (700+) credit score and proof of a steady income.
 Applicants must also be at least 18 years old and either a U.S. citizen or permanent resident.

 Those under 21 years old will need to offer evidence of independent income, too.
 PenFed credit union membership is also required in order to be approved for a credit card.
 The membership requirements and the application to join are available on the PenFed … read full answerwebsite.